RishiiGamer2201/Hack-PS/README.md

 Most teams lose hours debating ideas and often pick problems that are either too ambitious for the timebox or misaligned with their actual skills.
-That leads to rushed architectures, half-finished demos, and submissions that are hard for judges to understand.
+That leads to rushed architectures, half-finished demos, and submissions that are hard for judges to understand and often leads to losing.

 HackPS Engine: